agkozak/zcomet/README.md

 Runs Zsh's `compinit` command, which is necessary if you want to use command line completions. `compinit`'s cache is then stored in a file in the `$HOME` directory (or in `$ZDOTDIR`, if you have defined it) starting with `.zcompdump_` and ending with the version number of the `zsh` you are using, e.g., `.zcompdump_5.8`. `zcomet` compiles the cache for you.

+Like other plugin managers and frameworks, `zcomet` defers running `compdef` calls until `zcomet compinit` runs, which means that you can load a plugin full of `compdefs` (e.g., `zcomet load ohmyzsh plugins git`) even before `zcomet compinit` and its completions will still work.

 ### `compile`

-`zcompile`s a script or scripts if there is no corresponding wordcode (`.zwc`) file or if a script is newer than its `.zwc`.
+Compiles a script or scripts if there is no corresponding wordcode (`.zwc`) file or if a script is newer than its `.zwc`.

 ### `help`

-Displays a simple help screen.
+Displays a help screen.

 ### `self-update`